-Pathfinders is a non-profit organization that works with local citizens to develop and implement projects and programs to improve quality of life through natural resource conservation and community development.
+Pathfinders RC&D is a non-profit organization that works with local citizens to develop and implement projects and programs to improve quality of life through natural resource conservation and community development.

-Pathfinders projects and programs are all tied to rural economic development and/or natural resource conservation or recreation.
-Pathfinders current activities are related to local food, small business development, mine land reclamation, watershed protection, trail formation and tourism development.
+Pathfinders projects and programs are all tied to rural economic development and/or natural resource conservation.
+Our current activities relate to local food, small business development, abandoned strip mine land reclamation, watershed protection, trail formation and tourism development.

 Read an overview about the Pathfinders organization.